Code-Institute-Submissions/Trading/README.md

 included a macbook and surface picture.
 I have also amended the content to reflect the service provided.
 I have then placed a custom javascript button which shows a gif of a computer searching the net which is hilarious.
 I have also included a search box and subscribe button located at the bottom of the page.
 This is linked to email js and provides return an email to the suscribed user.
 Footer of the page provides content based around copyright.
+The home page uses a number of static elements.
+Jquery, css, js, jquery-easing.

 ---Login---